 Kids who need pediatric occupational and physical therapy exercises often struggle executing them as such therapies are often repetitive and uninviting.
 We are interested to learn how the use of smart-toys (interactive & connected) can encourage children to exercise more at home in an accessible and motivating way and thus improving their quality of life.

-In this project we will study how already used muscle therapies for children with cerebral palsy can be complemented with playful and engaging interactions that increase motivation supported by behavior change techniques (BCTs).
+In this project we will study how already used muscle therapies for children with cerebral palsy can be complemented with playful and engaging interactions that increase motivation supported by behaviour change techniques (BCTs).
 In an iterative process, we will develop prototypes of smart-toys that implement different BCTs such as goal setting, feedback, social support, etc. and test which techniques can provide better results.

 This research provides an important opportunity to advance the understanding of motivation and playfulness in therapy assisted by new technologies.